Change of status to F-1There are two ways to change your visa status to F-1:

 - If you are currently on a dependent visa, you should include the following:

-- If on F-2, include proof that the F-1 has maintained full-time status, photocopy of F-1's I-20, passport, visa and front/back of I-94
+- If on F-2, include proof that the F-1 has maintained full-time status, photocopy of F-1's I-20, passport, visa and copy of I-94

-- If on H-4, include H-1B employer verification letter and last 4 pay stubs for the H-1B spouse, photocopy of H-1's passport, visa, I-797s and front/back of I-94
+- If on H-4, include H-1B employer verification letter and last 4 pay stubs for the H-1B spouse, photocopy of H-1's passport, visa, I-797s and copy of I-94

 - Receive updates from USCIS on your case by completing G-1145 (optional)